Clickable arrow icon In this article

 Applicability

-Both strategies are meant for a different set of individuals.
-Wealth management is suitable for high-net-worth individuals who have a sufficient amount of wealth.
+Both strategies are intended for different sets of individuals.
+Wealth management is suitable for HNIs who have a sufficient amount of wealth.
 It is ideally meant to grow the existing wealth multiple times and, at the same time, preserve it.
 On the other hand, financial planning is meant for every individual, including HNIs and non-HNIs.
 Financial planning aims to save hard-earned money and invest to achieve your desired financial goals.

 Objective

-Financial Planning and wealth management differ in terms of their scope of activities.
-Financial Planning involves managing your income and expenses and utilizing them to achieve your life goals.
-It utilizes the existing wealth for your financial goals and assesses whether they are sufficient to meet the desired goals.
-On the contrary, wealth management revolves around managing the existing and accumulated wealth lying in different assets and investing them in different financial instruments for growth.
+Wealth management and financial planning differ in terms of their scope of activities.
+Financial planning involves managing your income and expenses to utilise them effectively in achieving your life goals.
+On the contrary, wealth management revolves around managing existing and accumulated wealth in various assets and investing it in different financial instruments for growth.

 Scope

-The process of financial planning involves managing your day-to-day expenses, monthly income, savings, tax savings, and tax planning.
-Thus, the scope of financial planning helps build a financial roadmap and also considers the accumulated wealth to match your desired financial objectives.
+The scope of financial planning helps build a financial roadmap and also considers the accumulated wealth to match your desired financial objectives.
 In contrast, wealth management only considers your accumulated wealth and how to grow it with high-yielding returns.

 Client Involvement

-Financial Planning does not require the active participation of the individual.
+Financial planning does not require the active participation of the individual.
 The financial planner designs a plan which the individual needs to follow.
-However, wealth management requires active participation with the wealth manager to optimize the investment decision for further wealth creation and preservation.
+However, wealth management requires active participation with the wealth manager to optimise the investment decision for further wealth creation and preservation.

 ParametersFinancial PlanningWealth Management